gobbletown/semiosis-hugo/content/posts/the-imaginary-web-with-codex.md

 in which people should view and interact with the web.

--   _Visit any website you can imagine, even the ones that are **not real**!_
+-   Visit any website you can imagine, _even the ones that are **not real**!_
--   Edit and re-imagine as you go!
+-   Edit and re-imagine as you go see alternative website realities -- change the sentiment of the author!
+-   Peer into the future -- read about GPT-5!
+-   Generate relevant URLs (often real, sometimes imaginary) from any text selection
+-   Read an article on anything from your favourite blogger
+-   ...
+This is the future of the web.

 ## The Definitive Demo {#the-definitive-demo}